mboret/aws-vyos/README.md

 # Debug steps

 - Try to ping your Vyos instance from another local instance(same VPC).
-- Launch a tcpdump on the Vyos instance when you are trying to ping instances over the VPN.
+- Launch a tcpdump on the Vyos instance(cpdump -f "icmp" -i eth0) when you are trying to ping instances over the VPN.
 - Try to ping your Vyos instance from a remote instance(the other side of your VPN).